-1.5.6 Sample Pump
+1.5.5 Sample Pump

 The sample pump is the means by which large volumes of ambient air is drawn in through the sample inlet, through the cell and out the exhaust.
-This pump runs continuously except during calibration and start up.
+This pump runs continuously drawing 5 l/min except during calibration and start-up.

-Figure 9 - Sample pump
+Figure 8 - Sample pump

-1.5.7 Zero Pump
+1.5.6 Zero Pump

 The zero air pump is a +12V DC diaphragm pump which pumps air through the fine filter providing particle free air (zero calibration or zero check).
 It is not on during normal measuring mode.
-The zero pump has a DFU filter on its inlet to protect the pump from dust build-up.
+The zero pump has a DFU filter on its inlet to protect it from the build-up of dust.

-Figure 10 - Zero pump
+Figure 9 - Zero pump

-1.5.8 Zero Fine Filter
+1.5.7 Zero/Span Fine Filter